Truthwatcher64/StartUp/README.md

 - Top scores are stored in the servers memory instead of local storage

 ## DB Deliverable
+I added backend connections that saves the highscores to a mongo database.

+- Top scores are saved in database and are consistently updated

 ## Login Deliverable
+I added login functionality that stores usernames in a mongo database.

+- Users can sign in with a unique username and password
+- Passwords are stored in a hashed format
+- Each user gets a authToken cookie when they are signed in

 ## WebSocket Deliverable